Rock the Casbah: Lyrics

-The song's lyrics feature various Arabic, Hebrew, Turkish, and Sanskrit loan-words, such as "sharif", "bedouin", "sheikh", "kosher", "rāga", "muezzin", "minaret", and "casbah".

 Single

 The single does not contain the album version of the song.
 Rather, it features a remix by Mick Jones and Bob Clearmountain with a "murkier" sound, more pronounced guitar and piano, more prominent sound effects, and the toy synth sound of the third verse turned down.

 Single issues

 The single has several issues, all with different cover, format and B-side (see the table below).